Priansh71/CEH-Practical/README.md

 responder -h
 ```

 > [Responder](https://github.com/lgandx/Responder) : rogue authentication server to capture hashes
 >
 >> This can be used to get the already logged-in user's password, who is trying to access a shared resource which is not present [Step by Step](https://www.4armed.com/blog/llmnr-nbtns-poisoning-using-responder/)

+- In comes responder.
+Now at this point, the requesting machine (windows 10) sends out an LLMNR request.
+We set up responder to poison that request.
+We need to tell responder the NIC on which we want to listen for LLMNR requests.
+Here, eth0.
+The default responder run shall start LLMNR and NBT-NS poisoning by default.

 ```shell
 # In Parrot/Kali OS,